MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 <br>

-The formula essentially does:
+**The formula essentially does**:
-- collect all available assets: deposits pending staking, less withdrawals pending, plus rending rewards, and the current staking.
+- collect the quantity numbers of all asset amounts available for the new staking: deposited assets pending staking, less assets to send to withdraw-ers, plus the current staked assets, plus pending rewards,
-- transform them to USDT and sum up to get a single number: Total in USDT.
+- transform them to a single USDT value: Total_in_USDT,
-- allocate the Total in USDT optimally across all staking pools.
+- allocate the Total_in_USDT **optimally** across all staking pools, by using the FOP algorithm, Note: **optimally** is relative and subjective.
-- transform the allocated USDT amount back to the native tokens for the staking pools.
+- transform the allocated USDT amounts back to the native tokens on the staking pools.
 <br><br>